 The most widespread tanager in the continental United States, the summer tanager is also one of the most brilliant with its fiery red plumage, perfect for any bird named "summer."
 Part of the Cardinalidae family but formerly and occasionally still classified in the Thraupidae bird family, these are bold, showy birds that are more shy than their stunning color would suggest.
 The better birders understand these tanagers, the better they'll enjoy every seasonal visit, and this fact sheet can help you learn all there is to know about summer tanagers.

-Scientific Name: Piranga rubra
+- Scientific Name: Piranga rubra

 This bird's characteristic fiery plumage is a key field mark, but because males and females look different, it is important to recognize more than just color to properly identify the summer tanager.
 First note the large, thick, pale yellow bill with a relatively blunt tip, and the overall slender build with a relatively large head.
 While both males and females share these general shape characteristics, their plumage colors are markedly different.

 Juveniles look similar to adult females, but as males mature, they develop splotchy or mottled yellow and red plumage.
 Because those color splotches can be very bold, it is easy to confuse these young birds for mature birds with unknown markings.

 Summer tanagers have a sweet warbling whistle that lasts 15-30 syllables and is often repeated.
 A buzz or rasp may be heard at the end of the song.
 The typical call is a rapid "pic-pic-pic-a-tik" with slight changes in pitch.